 One Last Thing, Before You Go...

-If you really enjoy these recipes... stick around with a cup of peppermint tea and browse this blog for more clean eating recipes, nutrition and healthy eating guides, and be sure to grab my free Wholefood Recipe Collection, click here.
+If you really enjoy this post... stick around with a cup of peppermint tea and browse this blog for more plantbased recipes, nutrition and healthy eating guides, and be sure to grab my free Wholefood Recipe Collection, click here.
 You'll receive my Nutritionist-approved clean eating recipes to sample this week.
 Learn how to ease into healthy, wholefood eating that won't take you hours in the kitchen to eat clean and healthy.
 Come grab a copy, click here.

 Emma Lisa, Nutritionist & Women's Practitioner